-Disparate Treatment and Disparate Impact are tests for Discrimination but Employers get Points for being Intentional
+Disparate Treatment and Disparate Impact Are Tests for Discrimination but Employers Get Points for Being Intentional

 Legal Test for Disparate Treatment

-- He or she is a member of a protected class
+They are a member of a protected class

-- He or she was qualified for the position
+They were qualified for the position

-- Other employees or applicants not part of the protected class were treated better than members of the protected class
+Other employees or applicants not part of the protected class were treated better than members of the protected class.

 Legal Test for Disparate Impact

-Workplace discrimination has been outlawed on the federal level for more than 50 years.
+Workplace discrimination has been outlawed on the federal level for over 50 years.
 As such, the case law has paved the way for claimants to successfully establish their case if they have been discriminated against intentionally or unintentionally.
 Careful attention to employment policies and practices can avoid unnecessary and expensive litigation.

 1 and 2: Raytheon Co. v.
 Hernandez, 540 U.S. 44, 52, 13 AD 1825 (2003)(quoting Hazan Paper Co. v.
 Biggens, 507 U.S. 604, 610 (1993)).

 Cite this article: Lynch, N. (2017).
-Disparate Treatment and Disparate Impact Are Tests for Discrimination but Employers Get Points for Being Intentional.
+Disparate Treatment and Disparate Impact Are Tests for Discrimination, but Employers Get Points for Being Intentional.
 Available: https://www.lynchlf.com/blog/disparate-treatment-and-disparate-impact-are-tests-for-discrimination-but-employers-get-points-for-being-intentional/